Nerdlabs-AI-DC/AI-Nerd/README.md

 * Python 3.10 or higher (Python 3.13 recommended)
 * A Discord bot token
-* An OpenAI API key
+* An OpenRouter API key

 ### Environment Variables